All content was accurate at the time of publication. Check issuer's site for most up to date information.

 Better Routing: Maximize Your Travel Experience with Fewer Headaches

 For most travelers booking flights with points, getting to your destination efficiently and comfortably should be a top priority.
 Here’s why routing is crucial: the more connections your flight has, the higher the chances of cancellations, delays, and wasted time.
+Personally, I’m a big advocate for nonstop flights, even if it means spending a few extra points.

+Remember, using points is about more than just saving money – it’s about enhancing your travel experience.
 Here’s a real-life example: on a trip to Japan, I found a fantastic sale on a roundtrip award flight for 45,000 miles on American Airlines.
 However, the catch was that it only departed from LAX.
 This meant additional travel and points spent flying from Chicago to LAX before even starting our actual trip.

 Ultimately, we decided to pay more (around 90,000 miles and $200 in taxes and fees) for a nonstop United flight out of Chicago.
 While the United flight itself wasn’t the most luxurious, the convenience and time saved were well worth it.
+The key takeaway?
+You’re the one who decides what’s most important.
+Here are some tips to help you find the best routing:

 - Research: Compare nonstop options using FlightConnections.com.
 This tool is great for quickly visualizing direct routes, but keep in mind it might not always capture seasonal offerings.